Piano recording reviews

 The Birmingham Post (E. J. Moeran: The Complete Solo Piano Music)

-Piano recital reviews
+Piano recital and concerto reviews

 "The 2022 Howdenshire Music concert season was inaugurated with distinction by a memorable recital from the pianist Duncan Honeybourne...The first piece on the programme was Schubert's Sonata in A minor, D784...The improvisational freedom and concentrated power of the opening movement was striking.
 In Duncan Honeybourne's finely balanced interpretation, the main idea's sullen obsessiveness was counterpoised by the secondary theme's delicacy and tenderness, and the brusque, heated development section was offset by the cryptic, elliptical ending...The melodic lines were always crisply and cleanly articulated, and the fiery closing gesture was admirably controlled.
 In sum, this was a profoundly thoughtful, inspiringly committed account of one of Schubert's grandest and most starkly dynamic utterances...The recital's second half consisted of the premiere of Sadie Harrison's Portraits from the Place of the Yew Trees...The audience's enthusiastic response was a tribute to the care with which Sadie Harrison created her expressive, tellingly allusive score, and to Duncan Honeybourne's musicianship, as he etched in the work's contrasting colours and moods with great technical facility and unfailing imagination."